 Unknown to Gen. King, an order attributed to Gen. Masaharu Homma – but in all likelihood from one of his subordinates – had been given.
 It stated, “Every troop which fought against our army on Bataan should be wiped out thoroughly, whether he surrendered or not, and any American captive who is unable to continue marching all the way to the concentration camp should be put to death in the area of 200 meters off the road.”

 They were forbidden to use the hospital’s water supply under penalty of death.
 On May 9, four American POWs were discovered in a restricted area of the compound.
 They were made to kneel and had their hands tied behind their backs.
 A Japanese soldier took off his boot and severely beat them until they fell down.
 Two of the four men were beaten until they were unconscious.
-The Filipino patients who could leave the hospital were instructed to leave and 5500 of the 7000 in the hospital did.
+The Filipino patients who could leave the hospital were instructed to leave and 5500 of the 7000 in the hospital left.
+Most of them died on the march.

 The POWs got out of the trucks and lined up to be counted.
 After this was done, they were sent to the second floor of the former hospital and took the floor over.
 The second floor was described as a big bare room, with stairs at both ends, without one cot and only a few mattresses lying on the floor.
 Most of the really sick lay on the concrete floor.
 Wherever the other POWs threw their belongings became their spot.